 Since the implementation of this ROP system, the evaluation results showed the safety performances of all six operating nuclear units were quite good.
-Up to the end of the year 2014, the performance and inspection indicators were green in color in most of the time except in a few cases.
-As an example of cases with non-green indicators, the indicator for the unavailability rate of the reactor core isolation cooling (RCIC) system of the Chinshan Unit 1 was assigned white in color during the period from the 4th quarter of 2005 to the 4th quarter of 2007.
+According to the latest revised information, the performance and inspection indicators were green in color in all cases.
+In history, as an example of cases with non-green indicators, the indicator for the unavailability rate of the reactor core isolation cooling (RCIC) system of the Chinshan Unit 1 was assigned white in color during the period from the 4th quarter of 2005 to the 4th quarter of 2007.
 Based on this finding, the AEC required the TPC to take actions to troubleshoot the related SSCs, including areas of maintenance, surveillance, monitoring and so forth as well as root cause analysis.
 Through the implementation of a series of actions, the TPC finally restored the intended function of RCIC.
 Since then, the indicator about the RCIC of Chinshan NPP showed green in color.